-Ensuring consistent colors in workflows and why colors do not match perfectly on different devices in practice.To the article
+Ensuring consistent colours in workflows and why colours do not match perfectly on different devices in practice.To the article

 Correct colour rendering on the monitor is a key factor